Here I Stand (Usher album): Singles

 Five singles were released from Here I Stand.
 "Love in This Club" was leaked in early 2008 by its producer, Polow da Don, prior to its release on February 22, 2008.
 The song topped the US Billboard Hot 100, the Hot R&B/Hip-Hop Songs and the New Zealand Singles Chart, while reaching the top ten of numerous other record charts.
-It was certified platinum in the United States and New Zealand.
+It was certified five-times platinum in the United States and platinum in New Zealand.
 A sequel was created, titled "Love in This Club Part II" with Beyoncé & Lil Wayne, and was sent to radio as the album's second single on April 28, 2008.
-While it did not have the commercial success of the original, it emerged on the Hot 100, the Hot R&B/Hip-Hop Songs, the Canadian Hot 100, and the ARIA Singles Chart, and received a gold certification from the RIAA.
+While it did not have the commercial success of the original, it emerged on the Hot 100, the Hot R&B/Hip-Hop Songs, the Canadian Hot 100, and the ARIA Singles Chart, and received a platinum certification from the RIAA.

 "Moving Mountains" was released on May 23, 2008.
 It appeared on multiple singles charts outside the top twenty.
 However, it peaked at number six on the New Zealand Singles Chart, and was certified gold by the Recording Industry Association of New Zealand on March 29, 2009.
 The fourth single to be released from Here I Stand was "What's Your Name"; it impacted radio on August 18, 2008.
 "What's Your Name" charted on the Canadian Hot 100 and the ARIA Singles Chart, where it peaked at numbers eighty-four and ninety-one, respectively.
 "Here I Stand" was released to urban adult contemporary radio on August 18, 2008, managing to peak at number 18 on the Hot R&B/Hip-Hop Songs chart.
 The album's final single, "Trading Places", was released on October 17, 2008 and reached number forty-five on the Hot 100 and number four on the Hot R&B/Hip-Hop Songs.